Thailand and Cambodia Escorted Tour Itinerary

 DAY 4 – Fly from Bangkok to Siem Reap Cambodia

-- We depart our hotel for an early dinner (included) before we enjoy the Phare Circus show.
-This modern cultural performance blends theatre, music, dance, and contemporary circus arts to tell unique Cambodian stories.
+We meet our new assistant at the airport and transfer to our hotel in Siem Reap.
+Let’s check in and relax after our flight and recharge our batteries for this evening’s dinner and show.
+Let’s experience more!
+We depart our hotel for an early dinner (included) before we enjoy the Phare Circus show.
+This modern cultural performance blends theatre, music, dance, and contemporary circus arts to tell unique Cambodian stories

 DAY 5 – Full Day – Sunrise at Angkor Wat, Angkor Thom & Apopo